denten-courses/LITAI/2024/README.md

 - Graf, Fritz. “[Rolling the Dice for an Answer][204].”
 In Mantikê: Studies in Ancient Divination, edited by Sarah Iles Johnston and Peter T. Struck, 51–97 (Brill, 2005).

-  Explore: [Origami - How to use and play with a Fortune Teller (Paku-Paku)][205] by cozyandwarm on Youtube.
+  Explore: [Origami - How to use and play with a Fortune Teller (Paku-Paku)][205] by cozyandwarm on YouTube.
 [Traditional Chinese Fortune Telling][206] by Real Life Cinema.
 [Yarrow stalk divination with the Book of Changes with Prof. Richard Ho][207].
-[Witchcraft Among the Azande][208] based on Evans-Ptitchard (from the Maurizio reading).
+[Witchcraft Among the Azande][208] based on Evans-Pritchard (from the Maurizio reading).
 Shagai or Chuko ankle bone games.

   [201]: https://www-jstor-org.ezproxy.cul.columbia.edu/stable/1260832
   [202]: https://courseworks2.columbia.edu/courses/191258/files?preview=19777362